cobi-bike/DevKit/README.md

 ![COBI DevKit](COBI-DevKit.png)

-## Interactive Demo: Learn the fundamentals 💡
+## 💡Interactive Demo: Learn the fundamentals

 Here's the quickest way to learn the COBI DevKit basics without writing any code: